GilbertoAbrao/pyboleto/README.rst

 License
 =======
 This software is licensed under the `New BSD License`.
-See the ``LICENSE`` file in the top distribution directory for the full license text.
+See the ``LICENSE`` file in the root of the repository for the full license text.

-.. vim:tw=0:sw=4:et